Philippine Senate Committee on Accounts

 The Philippine Senate Committee on Accounts is a standing committee of the Senate of the Philippines.

 Jurisdiction

 According to the Rules of the Senate, the committee handles all matters relating to the auditing and adjustment of all accounts chargeable against the funds for the expenses and activities of the Senate.

-Members, 19th Congress
+Members, 20th Congress

 Based on the Rules of the Senate, the Senate Committee on Accounts has 13 members.

-The President Pro Tempore, the Majority Floor Leader, and the Minority Floor Leader are ex officio members.

-Here are the members of the committee in the 19th Congress as of October 01, 2022: